 The Company was incorporated on July 13, 2012 and commenced business at that time.
 The Company is a mineral exploration company that employs the "prospect generator" business model currently focused on the acquisition, funding and exploration of the Company's portfolio of exploration projects.
-To those ends, the Company has (i) been exploring and acquiring mineral exploration properties in British Columbia since 2012; (ii) entered into a total of 4 agreements since 2012 (2 of which have since been terminated) as property optionor in an attempt to advance through partner-funded exploration various mineral properties while utilizing the "prospect generator" business model; and (iii) obtained a listing on the TSX -V on March 20, 2018 and subsequently began trading under the symbol PEMC on March 22, 2018.
+To those ends, the Company has (i) been exploring and acquiring mineral exploration properties in British Columbia since 2012; (ii) entered into a total of 4 agreements since 2012 (2 of which have since been terminated) as property optionor in an attempt to advance through partner-funded exploration various mineral properties while utilizing the "prospect generator" business model; (iii) obtained a listing on the TSX -V on March 20, 2018 and subsequently began trading under the symbol PEMC on March 22, 2018; and (iv) obtained a listing on the OTCQB Venture Market in the United States under the symbol "PEMSF".

-KEY EVENTS FOR THE PERIOD ENDED JUNE 30, 2018 AND SUBSEQUENTLY
+KEY EVENTS FOR THE THREE MONTHS ENDED DECEMBER 31, 2018 AND SUBSEQUENTLY

-EXPENDITURES: During the three months ended June 30, 2018, the Company recorded a net loss of \$254,540 (2017 - \$205,206).
-This was comprised of net exploration expenditures of \$112,564 (2017 - \$132,067) after recoveries, including accruals for the BC Minerals Exploration Tax credit, \$145,471 (2017 - \$74,018) of general and administration expenditures, and a gain of \$3,495 (2017 - loss of \$879) in other items.
+EXPENDITURES: During the three months ended December 31, 2018, the Company recorded a net loss of \$312,676 (2017 - \$134,204).
+This was comprised of net exploration expenditures of \$47,616 (2017 - \$10,388) after recoveries, including accruals for the BC Minerals Exploration Tax credit, \$223,127 (2017 - \$123,160) of general and administration expenditures, and a loss of \$41,933 (2017 - \$656) in other items.